Aranya2801/SMART-VIRTUAL-ASSISTANT/README.md

 component of one of Artificial Intelligence's
 (AI) fastest-growing fields, are now a staple of practically every smart device, making them a part of everyone's daily lives.
-The most wellknown ones include Alexa, Siri, Google Assistant, and Cortana, to name just a few.
+The most well nown ones include Alexa, Siri, Google Assistant, and Cortana, to name just a few.
 Beyond these pre-made options, there are a variety of technologies that enable the